niklasf/build-raspbian-image/README.md

    and expiration dates of SSL certificates.
 Also `dpkg-reconfigure tzdata` to select a time zone.

- * `locales`.
+ * Install `locales`.
 Also `dpkg-reconfigure locales` and select at least one UTF-8 locale to generate.

  * Install `iptables` for firewall configuration.
 Sample `/etc/network/iptables`: